 Applicable lottery and river permits costs must be paid.
 There is a launch year lottery application cost to apply in a weighted lottery, paid once per launch year.
 Successful applicants, those who win a launch date, then immediately pay a river trip deposit.
 This deposit is applied towards river permit costs.
 Final river permit costs are due 90 days before launch.
 Lottery and river permit payments are nonrefundable.

 The lottery application cost is charged once for each launch year for which a trip leader applies.
 After you have paid an application cost for a launch year, you can apply in all later lotteries for that launch year for no additional charge.
 The application cost is paid after a lottery application is submitted and can only be paid when a lottery is open.

 Setting up a Profile and Registering to Receive Email Updates

 You can access the weighted lottery website (https://grcariverpermits.nps.gov) for free year-round to setup a profile, modify an existing profile, or to sign up to receive email updates on upcoming releases of launch dates.
-Even if you are presently not seeking a river trip but are interested in a future date, you are strongly encouraged to register.

 How to Apply

 Lottery applications are accepted through the weighted lottery website (https://grcariverpermits.nps.gov) only when lotteries are open.
 During those times, you login and click on "Create Lottery Application" (this button is only visible when a lottery is accepting applications).